French trounce Land Rover BAR and Kiwis win with controversial protest

 Slowing for the penalty cost them their lead.
 There’s no appeal.
 Another win to New Zealand.

-There was no evidence of a speed problem, nor was there any of the ‘overflight’ issues we saw signs of on Land Rover BAR yesterday causing them to rise too far on foils and then submarine (perhaps the cause of the crash on day one?), but we are at a stage now were a non-foiling tack or gybe can cost a race.
+In the final race of today, SoftBank Team Japan had a very solid win over Groupama Team France, leading from the start and punishing them by winning with a huge 2m 34s win.

-In the final race, SoftBank Team Japan had a very solid win over Groupama Team France, leading from the start and punishing them by winning with a huge 2m 34s win.
+Back to Land Rover BAR: there was no evidence of a speed problem, nor was there any of the ‘overflight’ issues we saw signs of yesterday causing them to rise too high on foils and then dive like a submarine (perhaps the cause of the crash on day one?), but we are at a stage where a non-foiling tack or gybe can cost a race.

-Land Rover BAR will make it through the round robins courtesy of their two points from the World Series, but now they have the poorest record to date: one win in five races.
-They have been a bit unlucky and they deserve better.
+Land Rover BAR will make it through the round robins courtesy of their two points from the World Series, but now they have the poorest record so far: one win in five races.
+To be fair, they have been a bit unlucky and really they deserve better.
 But they are going to have to find a way to make manoeuvres more consistent.

-Behind closed doors, most teams will have design changes and tweaks going and are in a race to perfect these day by day – this is like Chuck Yeager trying to break the sound barrier while simultaneously trying win a dogfight.
+Though Ben Ainslie said no changes have been made to Land Rover BAR since the crash, many teams will have design changes and tweaks going on behind closed doors during the series and are in a race to perfect them.
+This is like Chuck Yeager breaking the sound barrier while simultaneously trying to win a dogfight.

-So, all in all, today’s racing was fast and intense, an hour-and-a-half of edge of the seat performances.
+So, all in all, today’s racing was fast and intense, an hour-and-a-half of edge-of-the seat performances.
 Once again this format had it all: lead changes, match race manoeuvres, tight port and starboard crosses, protest flags.
-We’re only a few days in, and the fastest America’s Cup in history is every bit as varied, exciting and unpredictable as it’s ever been.
+Only a few days in, and the fastest America’s Cup in history is every bit as varied, exciting and unpredictable as it’s ever been.